Purpose and Scope

 This does not apply at the informal resolution stage.

 The right to be accompanied does apply when the formal procedure is being used.
-The accompanying person may be a work colleague, deemed appropriate by Management to be involved in the investigation process.
-The Manager hearing the grievance has the right to know in advance of the meeting who the accompanying person attending the meeting will be.
+The accompanying person may be a trade union representative or a work colleague, but not unconnected to the Company and deemed appropriate by Management to be involved in the investigation process.
+The Manager, hearing the grievance, has the right to know in advance of the meeting who the accompanying person attending the meeting will be.
+For this purpose, DPD Ireland currently recognises the CWU as the registered trade union.

 Review